User Created Build Verifications on Nostr

 Option 1: Using Our Tool

-Option 2: Using sha256sum (Command Line)
+Option 2: Using Command Line Tools

 On Linux or macOS, open a terminal and run: